 #1 of 14 Places to Visit in Ranthambore National Park

 Ranthambore National Park is divided into 10 safari zones.
 One can select their preferred zone 90 days before at the time of safari booking.
 After 90 days required safari zones are subject to availability.
-All safari zones are best and designed by forest department there are no bad zone in Ranthambhore Tiger Reserve.
-But, zones 1 to 6 are the popular zones for tiger sighting.
+All safari zones are best and designed by the forest department there is no bad zone in Ranthambhore Tiger Reserve.
+But, zones 1 to 6 are the popular zones for tiger sighting as part of Ranthambore packages.

 #2 of 14 Places to Visit in Ranthambore National Park